You See a White Buoy with an Orange Square and Black Lettering. What Does This Buoy Tell You?

-So, what does it mean when you see a white buoy with an orange square and black lettering?
+So, you see a white buoy with an orange square and black lettering. what does this buoy tell you?
 This is one of the most crucial buoy types to be familiar with.
 Let me break it down for you and explain how to interpret this marker, why it’s so important, and how it fits into the broader world of waterway navigation.

 How Do These Buoys Fit Into the Larger Buoy System?